16 TRAIN COMMUTER ESSENTIALS YOU NEED IN 2024

 Don’t get caught in the rain!
 Just don’t!

-A travel umbrella is such an important part of my commuter kit because even though it doesn’t rain all that often, those times it does can be just _the worst_
+A travel umbrella is such an important part of my commuter kit because even though it doesn’t rain all that often, those times it does can be just _the worst_.

 • Size matters: The smallest umbrellas compact down into something tiny and handheld but when opened offer very little coverage.
 This might be fine if you’re not in the rain a lot but if you’re wanting actual protection, consider a slightly larger umbrella.